-Many people are familiar with estheticians and cosmetologists but in the last decade, cosmetic laser technicians have been popping up in the anti-aging/skincare scene. are certified to perform nonsurgical cosmetic laser treatments that provide long-lasting skin rejuvenation results.
+Many people are familiar with estheticians and cosmetologists but in the last decade, cosmetic laser technicians have been popping up in the anti-aging/skincare scene to provide services that promote longevity to the skin.
 These services include laser hair reduction, IPL photofacial skin rejuvenation, radiofrequency skin tightening, laser tattoo removal, acne reduction, and much more.
 These are treatments that can be offered alongside other spa and esthetic services!

 Many people are familiar with estheticians and cosmetologists but in the last decade, cosmetic laser technicians have been popping up in the anti-aging/skincare scene.
 Laser technicians are certified to perform nonsurgical cosmetic laser treatments that provide long-lasting skin rejuvenation results.
 These services include laser hair reduction, IPL photofacial skin rejuvenation, radiofrequency skin tightening, laser tattoo removal, acne reduction, and much more.
 These are treatments that can be offered alongside other spa and esthetic services!